What is the NBA Floor Sweeper Salary?

 What Does an NBA Floor Sweeper Do?

 NBA Floor Sweepers typically have three tools with them during NBA games – Large brooms, Small circular mops, and ample towels.
 They use the large brooms to sweep the court before any game starts, during game timeouts, and after every quarter.
-Floor sweepers use the small circular mops to clean the free-throw areas after every gift shot, and they use the large towels to wipe the sweat from the floor of any player that falls.
+Floor sweepers use the small circular mops to clean the free-throw areas after every free throw, and they use the large towels to wipe the sweat from the floor of any player that falls.

 Apart from that, their job description also includes setting up benches to help in loading and unloading gear used for the games.
 Also, officials, coaches, or other officials may assign other duties to floor sweepers as they see fit.
 Overall, their job is mainly removing sweat and any foreign materials from the court.
 This may vary depending on the team and the players involved.
 Players sweat profusely on the court during games, and if the courts are left wet, it could cause accidents and injuries.

-For example, some NBA players like Ja Mount of the Memphis Grizzlies usually drive to the hoop to draw the opponent’s attention, pass to teammates or make excellent shots.
+For example, some NBA players like Ja Morant of the Memphis Grizzlies usually drive to the hoop to draw the opponent’s attention, pass to teammates or make excellent shots.
 While he’s trying to do this, he may get entangled with one of the players from the other team defending the basket and end up kissing the floor.
 In such a scenario, when Morant is on the floor, the floor sweepers should come out with mops and large towels to wipe off the wet spot where he fell.

-During the NB bubble, some of the familiar elements of the games were not there, including cheerleaders, crowd, halftime performers, and mascots.
+During the NBA bubble, some of the familiar elements of the games were not there, including cheerleaders, crowd, halftime performers, and mascots.
 However, the floor sweepers stayed an integral part of the game.
 TV viewers who would typically focus on only the players and other aspects of the game started paying attention to the floor sweepers, hence discussing their salary on social media.

 NBA Floor sweepers should move fast so they do not get run over.
 They must stay alert throughout the game and wait for the referee’s signal before going into the court and cleaning.